 State of implementation/results

-- In India, the project together with the Global Nature Fund (GNF) and other partners has developed "Biodiversity Action Plans" for the cultivation of spices (cardamom, nutmeg, pepper, cinnamon and chili) in the biodiversity hotspot Western Ghats (www.globalnature.org/…).
-These instruments enable producers to plan, implement and monitor biodiversity-friendly measures.
-The guidelines can be downloaded from the IKI library.
+- In India, the project has developed and tested "Biodiversity Action Plans" for the cultivation of spices (cardamom, nutmeg, pepper, cinnamon and chilli) in the biodiversity hotspot Western Ghats together with the Global Nature Fund (GNF) and other partners (www. www.globalnature.org/…).
+These are tools that producers can use to plan, implement and monitor biodiversity-friendly measures.
+The guides can be downloaded from the IKI library.
 In early 2020, the Indian government officially launched the National Sustainable Spice Programme, which takes up recommendations and training materials from the project.

 - In Mexico, the project has analysed the costs and benefits of producing biodiversity-friendly agave distillates under the Bat-Friendly Initiative.
 This includes monitoring improvements in habitat protection for bats as agave pollinators.
 A market study on biodiversity-friendly agave products was completed in the first half of 2020 and will be used for further dialogue and cooperation with producers.
 In addition, the registration of the "Bat-Friendly" brand in Mexico was achieved with the support of the project.